spkelle2/Equipment_Routing_Docs/daily-routing.rst

 subset of points, :math:`m`.

-Now that we have declared all of our parameters we will need to solve our equipment hauler routing for each day, we can define our model.
+Now that we have declared all of our parameters we will need to solve our equipment hauler routing for each day, we can define our model [#]_ .

 .. math::